 This great view of the Vltava river was taken from the place called in Czech Vyhlídka Máj, meaning more or less “the Máj Lookout”.
-It is located near the village of Teletín in the Central Bohemian Region.
+It is located near the village of Teletín in the Central Bohemian Region, not far from Prague.
 Wonderful, isn’t it?
 And here it is on the map:

 The Vltava, also known by its German name Moldau, is the longest river within the borders of the Czech Republic.
 It is the river that flows through Prague and Český Krumlov.
 Its source is in the Bohemian Forest (Šumava) and it merges with the Elbe (Labe) at Mělnik in the Central Bohemian Region.